dart-lang/site-www/src/_tutorials/web/low-level-html/connect-dart-html.md

    </p>
    {% endprettify %}

-3. Click **HTML OUTPUT** to see how a browser would render your HTML.
+3. Expand the output pane to see how a browser would render your HTML.

 ## About the HTML source code {#about-html-code}